SrFluff/MemSafe/README.md

 # MemSafe
-A memory managmemnt framework for Python
+A memory managment framework for Python